PRIMARY SUNSCREENS AND COSMETIC SUNSCREENS

 a) They must be made in a TGA approved facility.
 Local facilities are inspected by the TGA and give a GMP license for 1-4 years if approved.
 Overseas facilities may qualify for TGA licens under the expedited MRA (EU, Canda) whereas other sites require a more detailed TGA Compliance Verification such as those in USA.
 Other facilities may require inspections by TGA and they may cost approximately $50,000 every 1-3 years.
 We are experienced with all of these processes and can advise you accordingly.

 b) All the ingredients must be known to the TGA and be on a list known as Therapeutic Products (Permitted Ingredient) Determinations 2020.
 This list is regularly updated.
 Ingredients not on the list will need to be evaluated for safety by the TGA.

 c) All product formulas and claims need to be approved by the TGA and a number (AUSTL xxxx) assigned to be displayed on packs.

 d) Other items include: unique labeling pharmacovigilance and therapeutic product recall adherence and stability tests.

 a) Must meet the definitions for cosmetic sunscreens according to the Standard.

-b) Cosmetic sunscreens ingredients are also individual chemicals and hence need to meet all the introduction requirements of the regulator, Australian Industrial Chemical Introduction Scheme (AICIS) for 1 July 2020.
-Current regulator is NICNAS.
+b) Cosmetic sunscreens ingredients are also individual chemicals and hence need to meet all the introduction requirements of the regulator, Australian Industrial Chemical Introduction Scheme (AICIS) from 1 July 2020 (known as NICNAS prior to 1 July 2020).

 c) All the other requirements in regard to ingredient labeling for cosmetics, unit measure, placement size, country of origin and poison standards apply.